Read the CMU Women's Basketball MAC Digital Preview

 The Crystal Bradford Award

 If Bradford continues to win MAC West Player of the Week awards, the league might have to consider renaming the award.
-Bradford has won the award in three-straight weeks and five times this season.
-She has now earned the award 12 times, tying former BGSU star Lauren Prochaska’s record of 12 Player of the Week awards.
+Bradford has won the award in back-to-back weeks and four times this season.
+She has now earned the award 11 times, more than any other active player in the MAC.
+Bradford is just one shy of former BGSU star Lauren Prochaska’s record of 12 Player of the Week awards.

 One Night, Two Milestones